oneapi-src/oneDNN/tests/benchdnn/doc/driver_matmul.md

             `weights` that indicates whether a dimension is `DNNL_RUNTIME_DIM_VAL` (indicated as 1-bit in the corresponding dimension position).
 The default is `0` for all dimensions, meaning all tensor dimensions are fully defined at primitive creation.
+For tensors with option values other than `0`, a correspondent memory format tag must be specified.
 - `--encoding=STRING` - sparse encodings and sparsity.
 No encodings are set by default.
 Refer to [encodings](knobs_encoding.md) for details.
 This is an experimental feature that must be enabled via a build time